djhmateer/djhmateer.github.io/_posts/2021-11-11-custom interactive dashboard in excel.md

 I'm fortunate in that I've got control over webservers, DB and storage, and can design my own log strategy.

 TODO
- - get live data
- - Use the dashboard and play with different parts of the data
  - share dashboard using Office365?
  - IP country and town lookups

 ## Summary

-Import Data - no Power Query needed
- - Local DB
+We're going to be using
- - Live Azure
+- Live connection to Azure SQL with a readonly user

-Excel Table
+- Excel Table to store data
-PivotTable
+- PivotTable for each chart
-PivotChart
+- PivotChart
-Map Chart
+- Map Chart
-Slicer
+- Slicer
-Dynamic Labelling
+- Dynamic Labelling

 ## Import Live Data

 [https://docs.microsoft.com/en-us/azure/azure-sql/database/connect-excel](https://docs.microsoft.com/en-us/azure/azure-sql/database/connect-excel)

-### Azure

 Create a readonly user on Azure for safety.
 [SO](https://stackoverflow.com/questions/2777422/in-sql-azure-how-can-i-create-a-read-only-user)